wsydney76/craft4-ddev-starter/README.md

 __... pff, you are just an old man unable to learn new things!!!__

 * Yes I am old.
 That's why I have learned so many things and seen so many things come and go.
 And I have already forgotten more than these young people ever learned.
 (Sorry.
 Internal running gag.)
+* Being serious for a moment: I strongly believe that it is not technology that makes a project fail or succeed.
+It's more about your client relationship, your processes, your skills, your empathy, your creativity, your resources.

 __... don't you reveal the name of the agency this is made for?__